Inspiring Future, Grand Challenge

 Code Course Title Credit Learning Time Division Degree Grade Note Language Availability

-CHS2015 AI-based Neuroscience and Neurotechnology 3 6 Major Bachelor 1-4 Challenge Semester Korean Yes
+CHS2015 AI-based Neuroscience and Neurotechnology 3 6 Major Bachelor 1-4 Challenge Semester - No

 This course will introduce fundamentals of how human brain works and the state-of-the-art of neuroscience research.
 This course will cover the convergence of cognitive neuroscience and neurotechnology with humanities and social sciences (e.g., brain-computer interface, neuromarketing, neurolinguistics, neuroergonomics, etc.), AI applications to advance neuroscience/engineering, and future directions through class discussions.
 This course aims for students to ① understand the literature in the fields of cognitive neuroscience and neurotechnology based on the understanding of humanities and social sciences; ② understand the state-of-the-art of AI and its applications to advance neuroscience; ③ articulate the domains and contexts in which cognitive neuroscience and neurotechnology may be effective; ④ develop an ability to lay out the open questions and address challenges in cognitive neuroscience and neurotechnology research today;and ⑤ prepare themselves to be more knowledgeable and proficient professionals.

-CHS2017 A new human, phono sapiens Experience Design 3 6 Major Bachelor 1-4 Challenge Semester Korean Yes
+CHS2017 A new human, phono sapiens Experience Design 3 6 Major Bachelor 1-4 Challenge Semester - No

 As humans started using smartphones, they are experiencing changes in consumption psychology, consumer behavior, and market ecosystems due to rapidly changing lifestyles.
 This represents a new type of human, the main protagonist of the revolution, called Phono Sapiens.
 As consumption civilization changes, we learn about digital transformation and changes in business models driven by the development and evolution of big data, artificial intelligence, and digital platforms.
 We analyze and learn the direction of digital experience design (Digital Experience Design) based on digital transformation.
 Companies provide and understand the direction of new business innovation and change in accordance with rapidly changing trends for Phono Sapiens, the new consumers.